From Bill Buxton's "Sketching User Experiences" (Buxton, 2007).

 The group was traversing a valley slope when a lethal avalanche fell across their path.
 The three skiers in the middle of the group were caught in the slide.
-The lead (Saul's wife) and the last skier could only watch the disaster unfold as the three others were engulfed by the avalanche.
+The lead (Saul's wife) and the last skier could only watch the disaster unfold as three of the following skiers were engulfed by the avalanche.
 One was simply knocked down, one was buried up to her shoulders, and the last, Saul, was missing.

 - Retain one lookout (you may be hit by another avalanche).

 - Triage; rescue the most able first (and they may be able to assist later).

 - Go to the approximate location of buried victims, judge if carried onwards, then guide using transceiver.

 - Use an avalanche probe to locate the body.